 As described above, a substantial amount of the city land area is vulnerable to displacement pressure using the methodology from UC Berkeley's Urban Displacement Project.
 There are 77 census tracts in the city that are considered susceptible to displacement risk, making up more than half of the city (57 percent).

-Figure 1E-3.48 and 1E-3.49 below display the quantity and location of the sites inventory capacity relative to displacement risk in Fresno.
+Figure 1E-3.47 48 and 1E-3.48 49 below display the quantity and location of the sites inventory capacity relative to displacement risk in Fresno.
 The inventory provides a substantial capacity for new housing in areas identified as vulnerable.
 This includes capacity for 12,307 lower income units and 10,153 above-moderate income units in areas that are susceptible to displacement.
-Although the addition of lower-income housing should alleviate some of the pressures of displacement, the Action Plan also includes Program 31 - Eviction Protection Program to protect tenants from eviction and displacement pressures.
+Although the addition of lower-income housing should alleviate some of the pressures of displacement, the Action Plan also includes Program 30

+Emergency Rental Assistance Program and Program 31 - Eviction Protection Program to protect tenants from eviction and displacement pressures through emergency rental assistance.

-Figure 1E-3.48: Sum of Housing Capacity and Areas at Risk of Displacement
+Figure 1E-3.4748: Sum of Housing Capacity and Areas at Risk of Displacement